x-square/analytics/23-10-psychology-ux.md

 -   **Moore's law** says that computer chips get smaller and more powerful every two years.
 This makes our devices faster and cheaper.
 It's why technology keeps improving so quickly.

--   **Metcalfe's law** says that the more people or devices are in a network, the more valuable it becomes.
+-   **Metcalfe's law**, also known as **the more the better effect**, says that the more people or devices are in a network, the more valuable it becomes.
 For example, a social media platform is more useful when more people join because there are more connections and interactions.
 So, more users make a network much more valuable.

 -   **Fogg behavior model** explains why people do things.
 It says for an action to happen, you need motivation, ability, and a trigger.
 If any of these is missing or weak, the action won't occur.
 It's used to design things that make it easier for people to do what you want, like using an app or buying a product.